 5 Top Nymphs for the Madison River

 The Madison River is quite simply a fantastic nymph fishery.
 Day in and day out, nymphing the Madison produces quality fish.
 The consistency of the fishery is one of the main reasons why it is so famous and draws anglers from around the world.
-Lets take a look at 5 of my top choices when nymphing out on the Madison.
+Lets take a look at 5 of best flies when nymph fishing the Madison.

 1. Rubber leg Stonefly

-Whether you call it a Girdle Bug or a Pat’s Rubber Legs or whatever else, this simple, classic stonefly pattern is my top choice for the Madison.
-Stonefly nymphs are found in the river 365 days a year so it is always worth a shot.
-I fish this pattern from a #4 to a #12 in at least 6 different colors.
-Generally speaking, in the spring I use larger, darker versions and gradually go smaller and lighter as the season progresses.
+Whether you call it a Girdle Bug or a Pat’s Rubber Legs or whatever else: this simple, classic stonefly pattern is a go to for many anglers when fishing the Madison.
+Stonefly nymphs are found in the river 365 days a year so it is always important to have some of these in your box regardless of the season.
+The rubber leg stone patterns can be fished in a variety of sizes from a #4 to a #12 and in several colors including brown, black, olive, and varigated.
+Generally speaking, in the spring use larger, darker versions and gradually go smaller and lighter as the season progresses.
 The fly is usually weighted so it makes an ideal point fly to get your rig down where it needs to be.

 2. Prince Nymph